grace-notes/website/contents/topics/roman-history.md

 ---
 title: "The Roman Empire - a short History"
 indexTitle: "Roman Empire, a short History"
+subtitle: The Wisdom of Divine Prearrangement
 pdf: "romanhistory.pdf"
 description: "Roman History -  An outline history of the period of time leading up to the birth of Christ; The Republic, the Punic Wars, the rise of the Caesars; the city of Rome in New Testament times; the Catacombs."
-tableOfContents: false
+tableOfContents: true
 template: topic.jade
 ---

-“The Wisdom of Divine Prearrangement”

-**Introduction**
+# Introduction

 This phrase, “the wisdom of divine prearrangement”, is quoted from the book *The Life and Epistles of St. Paul* written by the Christian